core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 #### Pre-IDLE

-1. If the peer has any CTX_1 Security Contexts, delete them.
+1. If the peer has any CTX\_TEMP Security Contexts, delete them.
 2. If the peer has both an old and a new OSCORE Security Contexts:
     a.
 Delete the (X, nonce) pair associated with the old OSCORE Security Context.
     b.
 Delete the old OSCORE Security Context, or retain it only for processing of late incoming messages as allowed by retention policies.